Introduction of new Regulations dealing with Psychosocial Hazards.

 Section 55C Managing psychosocial risks

-A person conducting a business or undertaking must manage psychosocial risks in accordance with Part 3.1 other than regulation 36.
+A person conducting a business or undertaking must manage psychosocial risks in accordance with Chapter 3 Part 1.

 Section 55D Control measures